publications

 In review/revision

-Alaniz, M., S. Padilla, S. C. Hosler, H. P. Jones, and N. A. Barber.
-In review.
+Alaniz, M.*, S. Padilla*, S. C. Hosler*, H. P. Jones, and N. A. Barber.
+In revision.
 Ground-dwelling invertebrate community responses to bison and prescribed fire management in tallgrass prairies.

 * indicates student co-author.